KrishBharadwaj5678/Sarvya/README.md

 # Sarvya: Your Voice Assistant 🎙️🤖

-**Sarvya** is an AI-powered voice assistant that can answer your questions, assist with tasks, and automate simple actions using voice commands.
-Built with the latest technologies, Sarvya provides fast, accurate, and hands-free interaction for an enhanced user experience. 🎧✨
+**Sarvya** is an AI-powered voice assistant that can answer your questions, assist with tasks, and automate simple actions using voice commands. 🎧✨

 ## Features ✨

 - **Voice Recognition**: Understands and processes voice commands. 🎤
 - **Q&A Support**: Answers your questions with AI-generated responses. ❓💬
-- **Task Automation**: Can perform tasks like opening websites (e.g., Google, YouTube), making calls, and more. 🌐🔧
+- **Task Automation**: Can perform tasks like opening websites. 🌐🔧
 - **Interactive Voice Interface**: Communicates with the user via voice feedback for a hands-free experience. 🗣️
 - **AI-powered**: Built with **Google GenAI** for smart, accurate, and context-aware responses. 🤖